pachyderm/docs/README.md

 ## Contribute

-When contributing, it's recommended to create a pull request with the following format:
+When contributing, we recommend creating a branch with the following naming convention:

 ```s
 <gitHubHandle>/<optionalRelatedTicketNumber>/change-title-here